How to Change Resolution in DaVinci Resolve (Quickly!)

 • The timeline resolution is now updated for the desired timeline!

-How to Change Timeline Resolution While Creating a New Timeline in Resolve?
+How to Change Timeline Resolution For a New Timeline in Resolve?

 How to Set Custom Timeline Resolution in DaVinci Resolution which is Not Available in the Drop-Down Menu?